Find a Part Now

-The W114/W115 models were the first post-war Mercedes-Benz production car to use a newly engineered suspension, not derived from preceding models.
-The new format of semi-trailing rear arms and ball-joint front end first displayed in the W114/W115 would be used in all new Mercedes passenger car models until the development of the multi-link rear suspensions of the 1980s.
-The W108/109 S-Class of the 280S/8, 280SE/8 and 300SEL/8 (and W113 230SL, 250SL and 280SL "Pagoda") would be the last of the low-pivot swing axle and king pin/double wishbone front ends.
-The next S-Class, the W116, had the same engineering as the W114/115, but using a larger, separate platform.
+The W114/W115 models were the first post-war Mercedes-Benz production cars to use a new suspension design.
+The semi-trailing rear arm and ball-joint front end format first displayed in the W114/W115 would be used in all new Mercedes passenger car models until the development of the multi-link rear suspensions of the 1980s.
+The W108/109 280S/8, 280SE/8 and 300SEL/8 (and W113 230SL, 250SL and 280SL "Pagoda") would be the last of the low-pivot swing axle and king pin/double wishbone front ends.
+The first S-Class, the W116, had the same engineering as the W114/115, but used a larger, separate platform.

-The Mercedes-Benz W114/W115 was the mid-sized saloon model for Mercedes, positioned below the S-Class.
+The Mercedes-Benz W114/W115 was the mid-sized saloon model for Mercedes, positioned below the W116.
 Mercedes also launched its first 5-cylinder diesel engine OM617 in this chassis.
-It followed heavily in the direction set by the W108/109 S-class, which was launched in 1965 and heralded the new design idiom.
-The car was designed by French auto designer Paul Bracq who was chief designer at Mercedes-Benz for models from 1957 to 1967, a period that included models such as the Grosser Mercedes-Benz 600.
-Bracq was also responsible for BMW designs (1970–74) and Peugeot designs (1974–96).
+It followed heavily in the direction set by the W108/109 launched in 1965 and heralded the new design idiom of Paul Bracq, chief designer at Mercedes-Benz from 1957 to 1967.

 The Mercedes-Benz W115 is known to be a very durable car.
 In 2004 Greek taxi driver Gregorios Sachinidis donated his 1976 Mercedes-Benz 240D to the Mercedes-Benz Museum Collection with 4.6 million kilometres (2.9 million miles) on the odometer, which is recognised as the Mercedes-Benz with the highest recorded mileage known to date.

-Other innovations in the W114/W115 models include a center console (a first in a Mercedes saloon), and ribbed taillights in 1974, designed to better repel dirt and debris.
-All coupé models used the 6-cylinder engine (and thus were W114s) and were designated with a "C" in the model name.
+Some W114/W115 models featured an optional center console (a first in a Mercedes saloon), and ribbed taillights were introduced in 1974, designed to better repel dirt and debris than flat or curved lenses.

 We are a leading provider of Engines and Transmissions.
 We have provided customers with an unbeatable Price,